Dividend Tax Types and Rates

-One of the great things about investing in stocks is that they often pay dividends, giving an investor some extra income simply for owning shares.
-A dividend comes when a company decides to distribute portions of its earnings to shareholders.
-But it's important to remember that dividend payments are considered income, and therefore are subject to taxes.
+One of the great things about stock investing is the payment of dividends, which give investors some extra income simply for owning shares while the company is choosing to distribute part of its earnings to its shareholders.
+Dividend payments are considered to be income and are therefore subject to taxes at different rates.

 Dividend Tax Rates By Type